bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Add a Click Handler to Main Links." />
 </p>

-Your next challenge is to add a click handler to the main links.
-These links here have a class on them of menulink.
+<p>Your next challenge is to add a click handler to the main links.
+These
+links here have a class on them of menulink.
 We want to gather those, and when you click on them, we want something to happen.
 We are going to need an event handler for that.
 For now, just pass the event object and prevent the default behavior from that would result from clicking the link.
 But see if you can do that on your own without looking at my solution.
-But we&apos;ll do it together in the next lesson.
+But we&apos;ll do it together in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-09">1.09 Challenge 2 Solution (7:01)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->